wmo-im/wis2box-training/documentation/docs/en/practical-sessions/datasets-with-access-control.md

 ## Introduction

-Datasets that are not considered 'core' datasetd in WMO can optionally be configured with an access control policy. wis2box provides a mechanism to add an access token to a dataset which will prevent users from downloading data unless they supply the access token in the HTTP headers.
+Datasets that are not considered 'core' in WMO can optionally be configured with an access control policy. wis2box provides a mechanism to add an access token to a dataset which will prevent users from downloading data unless they supply the access token in the HTTP headers.

 ## Preparation